Can I get life insurance with a pre-existing medical condition?

 - Can vary from brand to brand.

-- Can be different to the policyholder.
+- Can be interpreted differently by the policyholder

 Brand Red vs Brand SepiaA pre-existing condition for Brand Red could include only illnesses that are diagnosed before the policy is purchased whereas Brand Sepia might include illnesses that have shown symptoms, though maybe haven’t yet been diagnosed, before the policy was purchased.
 Under one policy your condition may be considered pre-existing, whereas under another it won't.